 An ELD is an electronic logging device that automatically records a driver's duty status (RODS) and Hours of Service (HOS).
 An ELD is designed to help fleet operators reduce paperwork and violations.
 The mandate doesn't change the rules regarding logging HOS, but it does require the logging process to be electronic.

-If your fleet is currently using paper logs, you'll need to switch to an ELD by Dec.
-18, 2017.
-If you have already adopted an automatic onboard recording device (AOBRD) or electronic onboard recorder (EOBR), your current system will be grandfathered for an additional two years, until December 2019.
+If your fleet adopted an automatic onboard recording device (AOBRD) or electronic onboard recorder (EOBR) prior to Dec.
+18, 2017, your current system is grandfathered until December 2019.

-The ruling will affect any interstate commerce driver who is operating a vehicle with:
+The ruling affects any interstate commerce driver who is operating a vehicle with:

 As per a CDL short-haul exemption within the final rule, CDL short-haul drivers operating within a 100 air-mile radius or non-CDL drivers operating within a 150 air-mile radius won't be required to install an ELD.
 Remember, if the requirements to meet the short- haul exemption are broken, you will need to keep RODS for those days and for days that you use the 16-hour short-haul exemption.